25 Feb 2020

 The collaboration with Heritage Expeditions in Far East Russia has been a win-win situation for both partners and is an outstanding example of effective relationship between a conservation group and the business sector.

-We are very grateful for Heritage Expeditions’ support and hope for a continuing partnership in 2020 and beyond!
+We are very grateful for Heritage Expeditions’ support and continuing partnership.

 Travel to Kamchatka with Heritage Expeditions: